Let’s check out the collection of server monitoring tools for sysadmin.

 Inspectit is a open source and cross platform application performance management solution.

-RRDtool is the openSource industry standard, high performance data logging and graphing system for time series data.
+RRDtool is the openSource industry-standard, high-performance data logging and graphing system for time series data.
 RRDtool can be easily integrated in shell scripts, perl, python, ruby, lua or tcl applications.

 Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
-Supervisor provides you with one place to start, stop, and monitor your processes.
+Supervisord provides you with one place to start, stop, and monitor your processes.

 Zabbix is an enterprise open source monitoring solution.
 It is a tool to monitor network, server, cloud, application along with the services of the server.